The best hotels in Yaounde

 For a full day of sightseeing, hire a driver through your hotel ($30-50/day).
 They know the city, wait while you explore, and handle the traffic stress.
 It's the most comfortable way to see the National Museum, Mfoundi Market, and Mont Febe in one day.

-Yaounde's best neighborhoods
+Yaounde's best hotel regions

 Bastos is where the embassies and NGOs cluster, so the hotels know international standards.
 Centre Ville is cheaper and puts you closer to the markets.
 Mont Febe has the views but you'll taxi everywhere.